Last Updated on January 19, 2021 by Max

 But even the travel blogger has to do much more than just travel.
 Writing blog posts, building backlinks, and working on social media marketing takes countless hours in front of the screen.

-Although the travel jobs on the list all require travel, of course, it is never enough to just travel.
+Although the international travel jobs on the list all require travel, of course, it is never enough to just travel.
 So the best way to make money from travel is to combine your work with travel.

 How can I travel for free?